Could Amherst Island be any more enchanting than it is in the fall?

 Overlooked by the Cyclopean presence of a wind turbine, a solitary deer raises its head and takes my measure in the diffuse golden light of an early morning.
 I’m apparently harmless, and it returns to its herbs and grasses.

 The air is nippy.
-I’m unaccustomed to the wind and the proximity of the River* next to the property where I will be outside all weekend.
+I’m unaccustomed to the wind and the proximity of the Lake* next to the property where I will be outside all weekend.
 I am fascinated by the many moods of my surroundings, as whitecaps roll under ever-changing skies, going from bluebird to gunmetal and back again.

 Hawks are about, perhaps recent arrivals from the colder north, but I’m part of a different sort of migration — an annual influx of Dry Stone Wallers.
 Dry Stone Wallers are a somewhat peculiar subspecies of human, who still pile one rock upon another to build things without mortar.

-Over three days in September, a group of volunteers comprising professional masons, landscapers, and enthusiastic newbies like me assembled in the southwest corner of Amherst Island to tear down and rebuild a sagging section of stone wall built by ancestors of the McMullen family.
+Over three days in September, a group of volunteers comprising professional masons, landscapers, and enthusiastic newbies like me assembled in the northwest corner of Amherst Island to tear down and rebuild a sagging section of stone wall built by ancestors of the McMullen family.

 We began by hand-bombing every stone into a row or a pile, depending on its shape and purpose.
 Next, the soil was raked, and a new foundation of large stones set in place.
-Next, a “cheek end” was built where the wall section ends, and we each took a section. facing each other along the wall, and placing “one stone over two, two over one,” we built up each “course” or layer until we reached the appropriate height as measured on a “batter frame.”
+A “cheek end” was built where the wall section ends, and we each took a section. facing each other along the wall, and placing “one stone over two, two over one,” we built up each “course” or layer until we reached the appropriate height as measured on a “batter frame.”
 A finishing layer of stabilizing “coping stones” was placed on top and the wall that I could not imagine being reassembled so quickly from all those parts was ready to withstand another hundred or more years of the ravages of time.

 It was my fifth workshop with Dry Stone Canada.
 I joined out of curiosity, after seeing one of their events in the schedule for the Stewart Park Festival in Perth, some years ago.
 It seemed a “why not” next step to being a long-time site construction volunteer at another folk festival.